Student representation

 Please bear in mind that illness/injury will be classed as an unauthorised absence, although in certain circumstances, a doctor’s note may still be required by your tutor.

-Identity cards will be issued at enrolment and must be used to gain access every time you enter the building.
+Identity cards will be issued at enrolment and must be worn at all times on UCB premises and used to gain access every time you enter the building.
 The card also doubles as a library card.

 If you lose the card you must replace it at your own cost.
-Replacement ID Cards can be obtained from the Finance and Information Services Unit (FISU) on the First Floor of The Link.
+Replacement ID Cards can be obtained from the Student Records and Finance in Baskerville House.

 Students are strongly advised to take care of their personal property and not leave valuable possessions unattended.